-NOTE 2: A rule with the "match-all" traffic descriptor cannot contain Connection Capabilities in the Traffic descriptor.
-The format and values of the Traffic descriptor component type identifier are defined in clause 5.2 of TS 24.526 [19].

-The PCF receives reporting from URSP rule enforcement for a given UE via Policy Control Request Triggers (see clause 6.1.3.5).
+The PCF receives the URSP rule enforcement report for a given UE via the Policy Control Request Trigger "UE reporting Connection Capabilities from associated URSP rule" (see clause 6.1.3.5).

-When the PCF serving the PDU session is not the same as the PCF serving the UE, the PCF serving the UE subscribes to the PCF serving the PDU session to receive the reporting of URSP rule enforcement for a given UE via PCF event reporting (see clause 6.1.3.18 and the related procedure in clause 4.16.16 of TS 23.502 [3]).
+When the PCF serving a given UE is configured to use UE reporting of URSP rule enforcement for this UE and the configuration does not guarantee that the PCF serving the PDU Session is the same as the (H-)PCF serving the UE, then the (H-)PCF serving the UE subscribes to the PCF serving the PDU Session to receive the URSP rule enforcement report for the UE via PCF event reporting (see clause 6.1.3.18 and the related procedure in clause 4.16.16.2 of TS 23.502 [3]).

-For LBO roaming session case, the H-PCF for the UE sends the PCRT for the UE reporting of URSP rule enforcement to the V-PCF for the UE during the UE Policy Association Establishment or Modification.
+For LBO roaming session case, the H-PCF for the UE requests to forward UE reporting Connection Capabilities from an associated URSP rule to the V-PCF for the UE to receive the URSP rule enforcement report via PCF event reporting (see clause 6.1.3.18) during the UE Policy Association Establishment or Modification (see clause 4.16.16.3 of TS 23.502 [3]).

-The PCF for the UE may check whether the value of URSP rule enforcement and its PDU Session parameters (e.g. DNN/S-NSSAI) are compliant to the URSP rule of the UE.
+The PCF for the UE may check whether the URSP rule enforcement report and the relate PDU Session parameters (e.g. DNN/S-NSSAI) are compliant to the corresponding URSP rule of the UE.
+The PCF may perform the following actions: